La Plata County License Hearing Guide

 Hardship/Restricted License in Colorado

-• What You Can Drive For: Restricted driving privileges typically allow you to drive to and from work, school, medical appointments, and alcohol education classes.
+• What You Can Drive For: Restricted licenses typically allow driving for work, school, medical appointments, and substance abuse treatment.

 Getting Your License Back